-How much does it cost to hire a NC Personal Injury Attorney?
+How much does it cost to hire a Raleigh Personal Injury Attorney?

 Attorney fees for a NC Personal Injury Lawyer vary, depending on who you hire.
 Generally, personal injury lawyers charge the client a percentage of the money they are able to recover.
 If no recovery is made, most attorneys do not charge a fee for the legal services they provided.